andrew041994/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-online-web-prework/README.md

 > use of 3<sup>rd</sup> party information.
 A Wiki of Ice and Fire (a site with
 > information about the popular "Song of Ice and Fire" book series) has tons of
 > information that it returns as an NDS.
 To get information we want out if it,
-> one has to to transform their _given_ data to a form that provides the
+> one has to transform their _given_ data to a form that provides the
 > answers one wants.

 This transformation is **not** simple.
 It will require multiple steps.
 Instead